 Quick Facts

-- 💧 30M water resistance — splash and rain resistant only
+- 🏊 Water Resistance: 30M — splash and rain resistant; not for swimming

 Editor’s Note